tarithj/NanoSign/README.md

 A - Nsign works by using public-key cryptography ([learn more](https://en.wikipedia.org/wiki/Public-key_cryptography))

 **Q - Does nsign require internet**
-A - Nsign works fully offline no internet connection needed.
+A - Nsign works fully offline, No internet connection needed.

 **Q - What happens if I lose my private key**
 A - If you lose your private key you should generate a new key-pair and send the public key to the other people who used your old public key to verify you.